 Update Magento Version

-Magento is releasing new versions every now and then with performance improvements and other tweaks and it is highly recommended that your store has the latest version.
+When you talk about improving Magento speed optimization then you can’t forget to use its latest version.
+As Magento is releasing new versions every now and then with performance improvements and other tweaks and it is highly recommended that your store version have to be updated.
 Here is how to update your Magento 2 store.

 Enable Varnish Cache